DHTMLX/docs-suite/docs/grid/usage.md

 #### Getting the sorting state

 To get the current state of sorting data in Grid, use the [`getSortingStates()`](data_collection/api/datacollection_getsortingstates_method.md) method of DataCollection.
-The method allows getting the result of sorting data by multiple columns and returns an array of objects with the following properties:
+The method allows getting the result of sorting data by multiple columns and returns an array of objects with the following properties.
+The array is ordered from the base sorting level to the last one added; do not modify it, as it is the array the collection sorts by, not a copy.

 <table>
     <tbody>